Menu

 About us

 Postdoctoral stipends are determined by NIH, based on years of relevant experience beyond the doctoral degree.
 NIH also provides funds for tuition, travel, and research supplies.
-In addition, the Waisman Center offers a $3000 annual supplement, and trainees are eligible for health insurance coverage.
-NIH requires that trainees in this program be U.S. citizens, non-citizen nationals, or permanent residents of the U.S. Individuals on temporary or student visas are not eligible.
+In addition to the NIH stipend, the Waisman Center offers an additional annual supplement, and trainees are eligible for excellent health insurance coverage.
+NIH requires that trainees in this program be U.S. citizens, non-citizen nationals, or permanent residents of the United States.
+Individuals on temporary or student visas are not eligible.